initpy/go-book/methods.rst

     | The sum of ints in the slice s is:  15
     | The older in the map folks is: Popey

-*Now, wait a minute!* (You say this with your Bill Cosby's voice) *What is this "named types" thing that you're telling me now?* Sorry, my bad.
-I needn't to tell you before.
-And didn't want to distract you with this *detail* back then.
+*Now, wait a minute!* (You say this with your best Bill Cosby's impression) *What is this "named types" thing that you're telling me now?*
+Sorry, my bad.
+I didn't need to tell you before.
+And I didn't want to distract you with this *detail* back then.

 It's in fact easy.
-You can define new types as much as you want. ``struct`` is just a case of this syntax.
-And we actually used it in the previous chapter too!
+You can define new types as much as you want.
+``struct`` is in fact a specific case of this syntax.
+Look back, we actually used this in the previous chapter!

 You can create aliases for built-in and composite types with the following
 syntax: